gtsoukas/cfzoo/README.md

 *Net Time* is the real time used for parameter learning without any data loading, preprocessing or postprocessing.

-*Memory* is the *virtual memory size* measured via pidstst during model learning and gives a rough approximation of peak memory usage at best.
+*Memory* is the *non-swapped physical memory* (RSS) measured via pidstst during model learning and gives a rough approximation of peak memory usage at best.

 ## Run